 About the PhD in Urban Affairs

-The Ph.D. in Urban Affairs program at the University of Memphis is an interdisciplinary doctoral program focusing on urban problem-solving with an interdisciplinary framework and a community-engaged approach.
+The Ph.D. in Urban Affairs program at the University of Memphis is a 48-credit-hour interdisciplinary doctoral program focusing on urban problem-solving with an interdisciplinary framework and a community-engaged approach.
 The program draws from various social science disciplines, including city planning, social work, public and nonprofit administration, criminology, political science, anthropology, and sociology.
 It is designed to prepare graduates with the necessary research, evaluation, and policy design skills to address the socioeconomic challenges facing Memphis and other cities like it.
 The program's combination of theory development, statistical analysis, and qualitative training will prepare graduates for various careers in the public, nonprofit, and private sectors.

 Careers in Urban Affairs